Skip to main content

 Everything contractors ask about calculating their hourly rate.

 It uses the divisor method (not markup) to calculate your hourly rate.
-You enter your desired salary, monthly overhead, billable efficiency (what percentage of your time is actually billable), and target profit margin.
-The calculator works backwards to figure out what you need to charge per hour to hit all those numbers.
+You enter your desired salary, monthly overhead, billable efficiency (what percentage of your time you can actually bill), and target profit margin.
+The calculator works backwards to find what you need to charge per hour to hit all of those numbers.

 Roger Wakefield is a master plumber and popular YouTube educator with over 1 million subscribers.
 He's known for teaching tradespeople how to run profitable businesses, not just do good work.
 This calculator is inspired by his approach to pricing — understanding your true costs before setting your rates.